Staff & Boards

 Our people are one of our greatest assets.
-The majority of our headquarters staff is based out of South Burlington, Vermont with some staff in satellite offices.
-PMC's Resident Representatives oversee PMC in-country offices.
+Our headquarters staff is based out of South Burlington, Vermont with staff in satellite offices in Washington DC, Los Angeles, New York, Montreal, and South Africa.
+PMC's Country Directors oversee PMC in-country offices.

 William Ryerson, MPhil

 Bill oversees all PMC activity and travels around the world for current and new program development.
-Since 2008, Bill has also served as Chair and CEO of Population Institute in Washington, DC, which works in partnership with Population Media Center.
+He founded PMC in 1998 and since 2008, Bill has also served as Chair of Population Institute in Washington, DC, which works in partnership with Population Media Center.
 He has more than 40 years of experience working in the field of reproductive health, including two decades of experience with social and behavior change communications.
 He holds BA from Amherst College and a Master of Philosophy in Biology from Yale University.

 Kriss Barker, PhD, MPH